kartikarora/kartikarora.me/_posts/2015-12-15-Android Nanodegree.md

 Typically, a nanodegree program asks for 10-12 hours in a week and expects you to work on your own schedule.
 I'm not sure about other Nanodegrees, but mine has fixed due dates for compulsory projects.

-As of 7th July 2016, I have successfully completed all 8 projects.
+As of 7th July 2016, I have successfully completed all 8 projects and I have received the completion certificate.
 They can be viewed on [GitHub](https://github.com/kartikarora)

 > ***This sounds interesting!
 Can I enroll now?***